-Founded in 1975, the Maine Writers & Publishers Alliance is a 501(c)(3) nonprofit membership organization that works to enrich the literary life and culture of Maine.
+Founded in 1975, the Maine Writers & Publishers Alliance is a membership-driven nonprofit organization that works to enrich the literary life and culture of Maine.
 We are the only statewide organization solely devoted to supporting and promoting Maine’s writers, publishers, booksellers, and literary professionals.
-The MWPA has a membership of more than 1,600.
+The MWPA has a membership of more than 1,350.

 Our goals include: promoting an appreciation of Maine literature; creating a network of writers, readers, and publishers; creating opportunities for writers to improve writing and marketing skills; and informing members and the public of Maine literary and publishing news.

 Throughout the year, the MWPA offers workshops and seminars at locations across Maine, which includes two annual writing and craft retreats.
-We host two professional marketing events—a conference on the business of writing and pitch session with literary agents.
-In addition, the MWPA co-sponors and facilitates literary events across the state, including the Belfast Poetry Festival and the Bangor Book Festival.
+We host professional marketing events, such as PITCH, one-on-one sessions with literary agents.
+In addition, the MWPA co-sponsors and facilitates literary events across the state, such as the Belfast Poetry Festival and the Bangor Book Festival.

 In October 2010, the MWPA received PEN New England’s prestigious Friend to Writers Award, which is given annually to just one individual and one organization.